vvijayaraman0822/MapsterApplication/documentation/sprint_docs/carlos_palencia/3_Carlos_placencia_11-28.md

 ## Description of Sprint

 The maps team got together with Brice to display all users in the map.
 Had difficulties accessing the users information from the databse.
 I also worked on trying to get a custom pin markers to display on the map but wasn't successful.
+In the end we ended up using the user's profile picture as a marker.